 Together with her husband, the pianist Elisha Kravitz, she formed the Liedduo Barash-Kravitz, which is characterized by its conceptualized art-song programs and dedication to lesser known and rediscovered works.
 Their main interest lies in repertoire from the late romantic period up to the 21st century and collaboration with contemporary composers.

 Danielle began her musical education with violin lessons at the age of seven.
-She holds a specialized Master’s degree in contemporary music performance from the Musikhochschule in Stuttgart (classes of Prof. Angelika Luz and Prof. Yeree Suh) and Bachelor's degree in classical singing from the Buchmann-Mehta School of Music in Tel-Aviv (class of Mrs. Danna Glaser).
+Shortly afterwards she joined the “Moran” professional youth choir in Israel, performing at many important venues across Israel and Europe.
+After completing her Bachelor’s studies in classical singing at the Buchmann-Mehta School of Music in Tel-Aviv, Danielle obtained a specialized Master’s degree and an Advanced Studies diploma in contemporary music performance from the Musikhochschule in Stuttgart (classes of Prof. Angelika Luz and Prof. Yeree Suh), graduating with high distinction.
 A further important vocal and artistic influence is the Israeli soprano Elinor Sohn.
-Danielle received prizes and scholarships from the Ronen Foundation, the Association of Friends and Supporters of the HMDK Stuttgart and the Förderpreis Familie Boos.